• 📖 Cover

 2. Hierarchical Clustering — slower but richer; produces a dendrogram that reveals the full merging structure without requiring you to specify the number of groups in advance

 Along the way you will master distance measures, standardization, the elbow method for choosing \(K\), and the art of interpreting cluster profiles.
-You will apply both methods to two real datasets: Forbes financial data (can the algorithm discover industries from financial ratios alone?) and mall customer data (can we segment shoppers into actionable groups?).
+You will apply both methods to two illustrative datasets: NBA per-game statistics (can the algorithm recover player archetypes from box-score numbers alone?) and mall customer data (can we segment shoppers into actionable groups?).

 Course weight vs. industry leverage